chris17453/ADV51-posting/source/markpoint-6.md

 6. **Markpoint 6 Execution**:
    - The system executes `markpoint_6_SaveToGL` both before and after the posting action to indicate when the general ledger updates occur.

-7. **Post Status**:
-   - After the posting is successful, the function calls `post_status` to ensure the status is updated correctly.

 ### Error Handling:
 - If no valid customer class is found or the fuel amount is `0`, the function returns early without posting any fuel charges.